 It’s been way too long.
 Hope to in early December.

-You have maintained your skateboarding, are still progressing and learning.
+You have maintained your skateboarding, and are still progressing and learning.
 Do you have any tips?

 I love skateboarding and need it in my life.
 I’ve been so fortunate with no serious injuries.
 I look after my body by